Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Learn more

-Having a written policy or process in place that you can refer will help you take a more logical, impartial approach to considering requests for a pay raise.
+Having a written policy or process in place that you can refer to will help you take a more logical, impartial approach to considering requests for a pay raise.

 That said, it’s well worth being flexible, and any request should be considered on its own merit.